-David is also a graduate of the Elliott School of International Affairs with a Masters degree in Chinese history.
-He is an author, educator and consultant, who has spent close to three decades helping the public better understand real martial arts and helping thousands of individuals achieve their goals and live their dreams.
+Sifu Ross is also a graduate of the Elliott School of International Affairs with a Masters degree in Chinese history.
+He is an author, educator and consultant, who has spent more than three decades helping the public better understand real martial arts and helping thousands of individuals achieve their goals and live their dreams.
 He established New York San Da as part of his wider vision for the martial arts.

 Our other staff

 David Ross has trained four generations of students, including some who currently have their own programs and schools.
-Most of the staff at New York San Da have been personally trained by him.
-Others, such as Daniel Covel are extremely skilled martial artists whom David brought to New York San Da as part of his vision of creating an elite martial arts institution.
-Daniel Covel is a black belt in both Brazilian Jiujitsu and Judo, a veteran competitor, and is respected for his effective closed guard techniques.
+The staff at New York San Da have all been personally trained by him.